electrikmilk/cherrilang.org/compiler/actions.md

 ```

 If you do this, the parameter value for that argument will be done for you, just make sure to not add the `make` property and add the `key` property to each of your parameter definitions.
 This is done to help make defining actions simpler and faster.

+### `addParams`

+This is similar to `make` but instead of determining the parameters output for this action, this only adds to those parameters.
+This is particularly useful if `make` isn't needed, but you need to set hard coded parameters for the action in addition to the automatic parameters set when `make` is not set.

+### `outputType`

+Sets the output type for this action.
+This isn't widely used currently and not well tested.

+### `mac`

+Sets whether or not this action is a Mac-only action.
+This is mainly used if `#define mac false` is set, so that we can error out and inform the user they are using a Mac-only action in a non-Mac Shortcut.

+### `minVersion`

+Sets the minimum version this action was added in.
+This is only relevant if the user sets `#define version 16.2` for example, if the version set does not exceed our `minVersion` we will error out and inform the user they are using a action that is not in their target version.

 ---